 If this all feels rather hard, there is likely to be good reason for you to feel that way.
 Years of controversy, shame, guilt and secrecy have resulted in this topic feeling too hard, too messy and simply too complicated to unpack for many people.

-But I encourage you to take a risk here, and consider breaking your silence if you have been silent, or rethinking how you view your past if you have never thought to see it any different before.
+But I encourage you to take a risk here, and consider breaking your silence if you have been silent, or rethinking how you view your past at Centrepoint if you feeling uncomfortable when you think about it and you have never thought to see it any different before.
 This is a new conversation and we are just starting along a path which is fragile and uncertain.
-Take a risk here.
-You will be respected and your privacy and confidentiality will be treated honourably.
+Take a risk.
+You will be respected and your privacy and confidentiality will be treated honourably if you seek to engage with the project.

 Your privacy and confidentiality are very important to us.
 We are committed to respectful handling of any information you share with the site administrator.
 We take very seriously the sensitive nature of the subject matter and the trust we are given in holding it.